Create Liquidity Pool in Solana in 1 minute

 1. Create the Openbook Market

-Once you have your token ready, we start our process directly from the Smithii Tools in the "Create OpenBook Market" section (toolssmithii.solana) and connect our wallet.
+Once you have your token ready, we start our process directly from Smithii Tools in the section «Create OpenBook Market» (tools.smithii.io/openbook-market/solana) and we will connect our wallet.

 Basically, creating a market means that we will create the pair of tokens with which we can later create the liquidity pool.

-In summary, the main problem that can generate a cheap Marker ID would be that our token has many transactions and that a percentage of them give error because they are not processable by our marketplace.
+In summary, the main problem that a low-cost Marker ID could generate is that our token experiences a high volume of transactions, with a percentage of these resulting in errors because they are not processable by our market.

 Although under experiences shared with Smithii, to create memecoins that do not reach more than 500k MarketCap there is no problem.